Back

 How Students Use Accessibility Features

-If your students don’t often test in kiosk mode on a Chromebook, they probably won’t know the essentials.
+If your students don’t often test in kiosk mode on a Chromebook, they probably don’t know the essentials.
 For instance, they need to customize their accessibility settings every time they open Bluebook.
 Make sure they know how to access, customize, and use accessibility features when they use Bluebook to take a test on a Chromebook.
-Go to Using Bluebook on Chromebooks
+Go to Using Bluebook on Chromebooks.

-For example, the images below show how High School A used OUs to make sure that only some devices can use accessibility features in kiosk mode, and only on Bluebook.
+For example, the images below show how High School A uses OUs to make sure only some devices can use accessibility features in kiosk mode, and only on Bluebook.
 They took these steps:

 1. They limited the availability of Bluebook by creating a Bluebook OU and deploying the app only to devices within that OU (figure 1).